 Lake Hartwell is one of the three large reservoirs on the Savannah River operated by the U.S. Army Corps of Engineers.
 The 56,000-acre reservoir hosted the recent 2008 Bass Masters Classic.
 The lake provides a wide variety of fish habitats, ranging from rocky bluffs on the upper Tugaloo River arm to shallow cove pockets and sandy flats in the middle and lower sections of the lake.
 Boat access is available at many locations around the shoreline at boat ramps operated by the Corps of Engineers and State Parks.

 Spotted bass are much like their close relative, the redeye bass, in that both species prefer rocky habitats.
-Rip-rap bridge abutments, rocky points, and the face of the dam provide excellent places to fish for spotted bass.
-In addition, spotted bass will chase shad and herring in open water in the early morning and evening during the most seasons.
+Rip-rap bridge abutments, rocky points, and the face of the dam provide excellent places to fish for spotted bass all year.
+In DNR surveys, the highest number of spotted bass is found along the lengthy rip rap banks along the I-85 corridor.

 Hybrid Bass and Striped Bass

 When water temperatures range from 55 to 70 degrees (F), hybrids will congregate on secondary points located in major cove arms.
 Stripers will also move onto shallow points and backwater creek channels in search of baitfish.
 Twenty-Six Mile Creek upstream of the Hurricane Creek boat ramp, Coneross Creek, and Martin Creek are great locations on the Seneca River arm in South Carolina.
 Lightwood Log Creek, Eastanollee Creek, Little Beaverdam Creek, and even in the Tugaloo River itself upstream from the Highway 123 Bridge are good locations on the Tugaloo River arm of the lake.

 The areas with the largest numbers of crappie on the Georgia side of the lake include Eastanollee Creek, Gum Log Creek, Shoal Creek and Lightwood Log Creek.
 In the spring, target visible structure in backwater areas.
 If you catch one crappie at a location, there will be plenty more in the same vicinity.